Checking Link Status

 When you click it, you’ll see a modal with all of your link information.
-You’ll see whether your link text, its URL, whether or not they are tracked or untracked, their UTM tags, and any errors associated with them.
+You’ll see your link text, the URL, whether it is tracked or untracked, its UTM tags, and any errors associated with the link.

 To check if your links are working as you expect, click the “Check Links” button at the bottom: